-There have been predictions that robots will replace human warehouse workers, but a new warehouse robot system shows how machines can work cooperatively with humans, with everything from pallet racking to order fulfilment.
+There have been predictions that robots will replace human warehouse workers, but a new warehouse robot system shows how machines can work cooperatively with humans, with everything from pallet racking to

 When online retail giant Amazon bought the robot company Kiva Systems so that it could use Kiva robots in its warehouses, Kiva ceased selling robots to other companies.
 This left many fulfilment centres and warehouses without a key productivity tool.